danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 ```

-# Conclusion: The Impossibility of The Maps
+# The Impossibility of The Maps

 Nothing is real, everything is permitted.